beaverbuilder/documentation/docs/beaver-builder/layouts/modules/tabs/tabs.md

   :::

 * **Background Color**
-  Set the background color for the Accordion label.
+  Set the background color for the tab.

 * **Border Color**
   Set the border color.